My equipment in 2022 — What has changed?

 Some of my most successful Instagram posts are drone shots: the dunes of Maspalomas in Gran Canaria, the coast of Madeira, the volcanic landscape of Lanzarote, the fjords in Norway.
 Drone images generate an average of 40-601 more engagement than regular photos — because the perspective is simply unique.

-Switching from GoPro to DJI was one of the best decisions I've ever made.
-The DJI Action 6 Pro has better stabilization than any GoPro I've ever owned, the color reproduction is more natural, and the magnetic mount is fantastic for quick changes.
+In 2022, I switched from the GoPro Hero 9 to the DJI Osmo Action 3—the upgrade was so convincing that I've stayed in the DJI ecosystem ever since and now use the DJI Action 6 Pro.
+The Action 6 Pro has better stabilization than any GoPro I've ever owned, the color reproduction is more natural, and the magnetic mount is fantastic for quick camera changes.

 I mainly use the action cam for: